artnovak/sorting_download_folder/README.md

 ![Uploading Безымянный.png…]()

-example:

-C:\Users\21004078>python C:\Users\21004078\Downloads\scrpt.py

-After that, a window will appear asking you to enter text.
+After that, a window will appear and offer you to click one of two buttons: chose directory and quit.
-It is necessary to enter the path to the folder with downloads

-after the script is executed, the output will contain the actual list of files and folders in the folder.
+after the script is executed, the output in terminal(CLI) will contain the actual list of files and folders in the folder.